CarlosTrapet/CV/README.md

 - Especially interested in Natural Language Processing and anything that would allow me to merge my two passions: coding and languages.

-- My ideal first Developer -experience would involve being part of a team where all knowledge is shared and I get to own, live and share my code.
+- My ideal first Developer -experience would involve being part of a team where all knowledge is shared, I get to work across the stack and take ownership, live and share my code.
 Building software that is meaningful and makes the users' lives easier is a truly unique experience.